aceleradora-TW/ci-with-sinatra/Readme.md

 Cons:
 - We must migrate to GitLab
 - UI Requires manual refresh
-- Excessively slow (a simple unit test stage takes 5 minutes)
+- Very slow (takes more than two minutes to run unit tests)

 Nice to haves:
-- Easily configurable
+- Very Easily configurable
 - Come as a service
-- Well documented
+- Very Well documented

+### Wrecker CI

+Status: `testing`

+Pros:
+- Easy to integrate with
+- Easy to configure

+Cons: None yet

+Nice to haves:
+- Very Easily configurable
+- Come as a service

 ### Shippable